This blog about Planning Healthy Camping Meals was originally published June 2019. It was updated with more great information in January 2020.

 Throughout the day, we snacked on homemade trail mix, granola bars, nuts, dried and fresh fruit, coconut clusters, and vegetables.

-I also bring some homemade energy balls and bars.
-Here’s a collection of healthy camping recipes for energy balls and bars from my MealGarden site.
+I also made some homemade energy balls and bars.
+Here’s a collection of healthy camping recipes for energy balls and bars for inspiration.

 Healthy Camping Dinners

 This is where I invested the most time and energy selecting recipes, shopping, and preparing ingredients.
-I found most of the recipes from Fresh Off the Grid, which has a great collection of recipes for healthy camping meals.
+I found most of the recipes from Fresh Off the Grid, which has a great collection of camping recipes.
+I printed off the recipes we were using and put them all in a plastic page protector sleeve so I had them if I need to check what to add or how to prepare a recipe.

 This was a great recipe for our first night.
 We’ve cooked Chicken Marbella before in the crockpot and the oven, but this was a new recipe for camping.
 Before we left home, we prepared the marinade and added the chicken thighs and packed the meal in the cooler.